Alexander Trachtenberg: McCarthy period prosecutions

 In 1952, during the McCarthy years, Trachtenberg faced prosecution in Federal court, based on activities at International Publishers, teachings in communist-led schools, and previous writings supporting communist revolution in the U.S.

 International Publishers published two pamphlets in Trachtenberg's support: Books on Trial: The Case of Alexander Trachtenberg and Publisher on Trial: The Case of Alexander Trachtenberg, A Symposium (both 1952).
 Symposium contributors included Howard Fast, writer of the screenplay for Spartacus (film).
 He wrote about Trachtenberg's case:

 The indictment has a singularity as exercised toward him.
 Both the man and the books he has published are on trial...
 The books... go beyond the man himself... a body of Marxist-Leninist literature surpassed in few countries indeed... made available to the American people because this man has known neither fear nor pessimism, and has again and again surmounted obstacles almost insurmountable...
 Some day history will properly weigh and assess the role these books played.

 Trachtenberg was convicted on February 2, 1953, for violating the Smith Act.
 At his sentencing, he criticized the selective examination of his firm's publications, rather than their overall history.
 He served three months in prison.
 The verdict was overturned when government witness Harvey Matusow recanted.

 In 1956, Trachtenberg was convicted for a second time in Federal court and sentenced to one year in prison.
 In 1958, the US Circuit Court of Appeals voided the conviction based on Supreme Court case Yates v.
 United States.

 Later years

 Trachtenberg retired from International Publishers in 1962.
 His successor, James S. Allen, continued to reprint classics (e.g., three volumes of Lenin's Selected Works in 1967 in a "New World Paperbacks" series).
 The firm continued to publish the classical works of Karl Marx, Friedrich Engels, and Lenin.
 It ceased to publish books by leaders who had fallen out of favor, such as Nikolai Bukharin, Leon Trotsky, and Joseph Stalin.
 In 1975, Lou Diskin took over the firm.

 Death

-Trachtenberg married Rosalind Kohn Trachtenberg; they chose to have no children.
+Trachtenberg married Rosalind Kohn; they chose to have no children.

 Alexander Trachtenberg died age 81 on December 16, 1966, in New York of a stroke.
 He was survived by his wife.

 Legacy

-As of 2018, International Publishers continues in active operation.
+As of 2024, International Publishers continues in active operation.
 It remains closely affiliated with the CPUSA and maintains an office in New York City.